PTE Accepted Universities in New Zealand: Complete Guide 2026

 • Overview: A modern and industry-focused university, AUT is known for applied sciences, business, design, and sports sciences.
 It boasts one of the highest graduate employability rates in New Zealand, thanks to its strong industry connections.

-• Popular Programs: Hospitality Management, Sports Science, Business, Computer Science, Creative Arts.
+• Popular Programs: Hospitality Management, Sports Science, Business, Computer Science, and Creative Arts.

 • Tuition Fees: NZD 28,000–37,000 per year.